Patagonia joins The North Face in Facebook ad boycott

 The Stop Hate for Profit campaign was started last week by several U.S. civil rights groups who said the social network was doing too little to stop hate speech on its platforms.

-Patagonia, which has been politically vocal in the past, joins clothing maker VF Corp’s outdoor brand The North Face, as well as Recreational Equipment Inc, or REI, in pausing Facebook ads.
+Patagonia, which has been politically vocal in the past, joins companies including clothing maker VF Corp’s (VFC.N) outdoor brand The North Face, Recreational Equipment Inc, or REI, and recruiting company Upwork in pausing Facebook ads.
+A VF Corp spokesman told Reuters other brands in its portfolio were actively discussing whether to take the same action.

-“From secure elections to a global pandemic to racial justice, the stakes are too high to sit back and let the company continue to be complicit in spreading disinformation and fomenting fear and hatred,” said one of the Patagonia tweets.
+“From secure elections to a global pandemic to racial justice, the stakes are too high to sit back and let the company continue to be complicit in spreading disinformation and fomenting fear and hatred,” said one of Patagonia’s tweets.

 The campaign follows the death of George Floyd, a U.S. Black man who died in police custody, which has triggered worldwide protests against racism and police brutality.
 Floyd died after a Minneapolis police officer knelt on his neck for nearly nine minutes while detaining him on May 25.

-Facebook’s chief executive, Mark Zuckerberg, was criticized after the company, unlike Twitter Inc, decided not to take action on an inflammatory post by President Donald Trump about the protests.
+Facebook’s chief executive, Mark Zuckerberg, was criticized after the company, unlike Twitter Inc (TWTR.N), decided not to take action on an inflammatory post by U.S. President Donald Trump about the protests.